ferrucc-io/ferruccio/content/posts/techbro-meme.md

 I run with toe socks

-I do self retreats where I isolate for a certain amount of time and focus on something
+I do self retreats where I isolate for a certain amount of time and focus on something (This is now normalised)

-Hope this was fun to read.
-Email me at hi [at] ferrucc [dot] io with any feedback or ideas.
+**Hope this was fun to read.
+Email me at hi [at] ferrucc [dot] io with any feedback or ideas.**